 Instead of carrying hens from point A to point B, I used a shallow flexible bucket or, later, a plastic bus tub that I would leave her in once I relocated her.
 Using a carry-able container to move her meant instead of going from Point A to Point B being held by a human (very stressful!) the only human touching involved was to lift her immediately from her nest into the tub, which was then relocated with her.

 As you transport her to your brooder or other location, she may or may not be squawking, flapping, and pecking- don’t let go.
 Having well-protected arms is a big help if and when they get defensive.

 6. Close Confinement in New Nest

-If the move is very successful and your chicken settles back to sleep, you may have a docile and willing new nest occupant, as she wakes up the next morning in the new digs and quietly thinks she must have fallen asleep there and had a bad dream!
+If the move is very successful and your chicken settles back to sleep, you may have a docile and willing new nest occupant, as she wakes up the next morning in the new digs and thinks she must have fallen asleep there and the nighttime excursion was just a dream!

 If you successfully move your hen, she can hatch eggs or even be coaxed into caring for hatchery chicks.